 La Brasserie Mayfair is the latest attempt to make something work in the tricky street-level site beneath Fakhreldine, London’s swishest Lebanese restaurant.
 Gone is the previous effort, 1001

-Nights (which lasted about half that time), & in its place comes a Franco/Italian/Spanish brasserie.
+Nights (which lasted about half that time), and in its place comes a Franco/Italian/Spanish brasserie.
 The budget clearly didn’t stretch to replacing the shiny, black nightclubby interior, which

-menu, wacky pricing (lentil soup is £6.50, yet poulet paillard with roast potatoes & spinach comes in at under £12), & a perfunctory, vintage-free wine list might make them think twice.
+menu, wacky pricing (lentil soup is £6.50, yet poulet paillard with roast potatoes and spinach comes in at under £12), and a perfunctory, vintage-free wine list might make them think twice.